Check out v4 of the Fauna CLI

 .
 In subsequent requests, you

-can provide this cursor
+can pass this cursor

 instead of a start_ts